Tropical Storm Cindy forms behind Bret in an early and aggressive start to Atlantic hurricane season

 Authorities in Barbados said they received more than a dozen reports of damage across the island, according to the Caribbean Disaster Emergency Management Agency.

+Bret was moving through the central Caribbean on Friday night, passing to the north of Aruba, Bonaire and Curaco.
+Forecasters said it was expected to dissipate Saturday night.

-The storm’s center was west of St. Vincent and moving west into open waters at 18 mph (30 kph).
-Its maximum sustained winds were 60 mph (95 kph).
+Late Friday, Bret’s center was about 75 miles (120 kilometers) northeast of Curacao and moving west into open waters at 18 mph (30 kph).
+Its maximum sustained winds were 50 mph (85 kph).

-Airports, businesses, schools and offices closed on St. Vincent, St. Lucia, Dominica, Martinique and other islands by midday Thursday.

-Gonsalves had urged people to go to shelters if they believed their home might not withstand the strong winds and heavy rains.
-“These storms can turn around fairly quickly,” he said.

-Rainfall of 3 to 6 inches (8 to 15 centimeters) was forecast from the French island of Guadeloupe south to St. Vincent and the Grenadines, including Barbados, the U.S. National Hurricane Center in Miami said.
-Dangerous surf was also a possibility, the center warned.

-Bret was expected to lose strength after entering the eastern Caribbean Sea and was forecast to dissipate by the weekend.

-Meanwhile, Cindy’s maximum sustained winds were around 50 mph (85 kph) on Friday, and forecasts called for some strengthening.
+Cindy’s maximum sustained winds were also around 50 mph (85 kph) late Friday.
+The storm was centered about 735 miles (1,185 kilometers) east of the Lesser Antilles.

 The National Oceanic and Atmospheric Administration has forecast 12 to 17 named storms for this year’s hurricane season.
 It said between five and nine of those storms could become hurricanes, including up to four major hurricanes of Category 3 or higher.